 Members of the Family Polypodiaceae

 Ferns often add an exotic element to plantings or indoor collections.
-Take a walk in along Strawberry Creek in the Asian Area where the bold, 5 foot tall fronds of the Japanese turnip fern, Angiopteris lygodiifolia create a startling presentation.
+Take a walk along Strawberry Creek in the Asian Area where the bold, 5 foot tall fronds of the Japanese turnip fern, Angiopteris lygodiifolia create a startling presentation.
 In the Orchid, Fern and Carnivorous Plant House the range of plant sizes and frond forms is amazing.
 Of the over 400 accessions and 310 taxa in the garden, 65% are growing outdoors.
 Our collection shows that ferns grow in many habitats, often where you least expect them.
 They add texture and beauty to our gardens and homes, and most of us are just beginning to appreciate their potential.

-Explore UC Botanical Garden Ferns in Photos and Videos
+Explore UC Botanical Garden Ferns in Photos

 Dr. Susan Fawcett, research botanist and fern curator at the University and Jepson Herbaria strolled the Garden and shared via iNaturalist fern photos from her visit.